richardanaya/wambda/README.md

 }

-// Send data host to deliver response
+// Send data to host to deliver response
 // * data - pointer in memory to json string of response extern void send(void* data);